 The Upstream Data Quality Problem

-This is the root cause most guides overlook entirely.
+A common cause sits upstream of the approval policy.
 Even when routing rules are configured correctly and the right approvers are in place, bills stall because the data on them is incomplete or wrong.
 Approvers decline or delay authorization not because the workflow failed, but because they lack the information needed to approve confidently.

 The most common data quality issues that trigger approval friction: